globaleaks/whistleblowing-software/README.md

 See wiki page [Setting up Development Environment](https://github.com/globaleaks/GLBackend/wiki/Setting-up-development-environment)

-Start the software, using

-    bin/startglobaleks

-Emulate the initialization wizard using (remind, you need HTTPie to run wizard.sh)

-   cd shooter/
-   ./wizard.sh

-  * shooter.py act like a client and is update with the interface supported in GLBacked.
-  * The script creating the first context and receivers, emulating the wizards that would be implemented in GLClient.

 Or go in http://127.0.0.1:8082/#/ where GLBackend serve GLClient (you need GLBackend and [GLClient](https://github.com/globaleaks/GLClient) in the same directory)